-Without Mark and Dorothy’s support, a new children’s hospital would have been many decades away, and sick children, their families and the hospital’s medical teams would have continued to struggle in a building that was unfit for purpose.
+Without Mark and Dorothy’s support, a new children’s hospital would have been many decades away, and sick children, their families and our hospital’s medical teams would have continued to struggle in a building that was unfit for purpose.

-- Mark Dunajtschik and Dorothy Spotswood’s $50 million
+- Mark Dunajtschik and Dorothy Spotswood – $50M

-– The Wellington Hospital Foundation’s fundraising and community commitment of $10 million to outfit and equip the interior.
+- Wellington Hospitals Foundation – $10M to outfit and equip the interior.

 Te Wao Nui – a new integrated Child Health Service